browserengineering/book/book/chrome.md

 so that the element with that identifier is at the top of the screen.
 Also, implement fragment links: relative URLs that begin with a `#` don't load a new page, but instead scroll the element with that identifier to the top of the screen.
-The table of contents on this page uses fragment links.
+The table of contents on [the web version of this chapter](https://browser.engineering/chrome.html) uses fragment links.

 7-6 *Search*.
 If the user types something that's *not* a URL into the address bar, make your browser automatically search for it with a